Radical Sportscars: SR10

-RXC V6
+RXC

 The RXC is a midrange track car between the SR3 and SR8.
 It is street legal in most countries.
 It is currently the only closed-top Radical track car level.
 It is propelled by a Ford Cyclone 3.7 Ti-VCT V6 producing 380 hp and 320 lb-ft torque.
 The base version is capable of 0 to 60 miles per hour in 2.8 seconds and reaches 175 miles per hour.
 At its top speed, the RXC produces 900 kg of downforce, equaling its curb weight.
 A turbocharged version is also available, called the RXC Turbo 500.
 It produces 530 hp and 481 lb-ft torque.
 Top speed is estimated to be 185 mph, with zero to sixty acceleration estimated at 2.4 seconds.
 Production of the RXC began in late 2013 at £111,689.

-RXC Spyder

 The RXC Spyder is the open top variant of the RXC V8.
 The standard engine is an RPE 3000cc V8 producing 440 horsepower and the engines maximum power is achieved at 10,500 rpm.
 The car is built with a seven-speed sequential transmission with paddle shifters fitted as standard, and the car features advanced aerodynamics and styling cues taken from the SR9 LMP2 project.
 It has a carbon-steel spaceframe based on those of the RXC V8 and the SR9 LMP2.
 Later updated to the Ford Ecoboost twin turbo V6 engine with 654 hp and quaife 6 speed sequential gearbox, it is capable of 0–60 in 2.7 seconds and 178 miles per hour.

-RXC V8

 The RXC V8 is a track day car that is also used in top tier motorsport.
 It is powered by the same 3-liter V8 as the RXC Spyder.